DamianFekete/atlassian-sdk-docs/content/server/framework/atlassian-sdk/explore-the-installed-sdk-and-the-atlas-commands.md

     The output message tells you the URL where JIRA was started.

 5. Open a browser and enter the JIRA URL.

     You should see the URL for your installation displayed in the run output.
-For example, you might see `http://myhost.local:2990/jira` or `http://localhost:2990/jira`<a href="http://localhost:2990/jira" class="external-link"> depending on your environment.
+For example, you might see <a href="http://myhost.local:2990/jira" class="uri external-link">http://myhost.local:2990/jira</a> or <a href="http://localhost:2990/jira" class="uri external-link">http://localhost:2990/jira</a><a href="http://localhost:2990/jira" class="external-link"> depending on your environment.
 On successful launch, the browser displays the JIRA login page.</a>

 6. Enter `admin` for both the username and password.
     Your browser displays the JIRA dashboard:
     <img src="/server/framework/atlassian-sdk/images/jira-dash.png" width="700" />